metrorailings/OwlBlog/content/posts/week-11-circa-picks.md

 ***

-Saints +1.5
+Undecided

 ***

 **New Orleans covers if**
 Sean Payton and Dennis Allen go out of their way to prevent Philadelphia from developing any rhythm rushing the ball.
 A part of me is convinced Hurts' confidence level really impacts this offense - so long as Miles Sanders is out, Philadelphia's offense lives and dies by whatever mood Hurts is in
 \- AND -
 the Saints don't overlook this game in preparation for their upcoming match against Buffalo on Thanksgiving.
-Trevor Siemian has proven himself capable of moving the ball, so long as the focus is there.
+Trevor Siemian has proven himself capable of moving the ball, so long as the focus is there
+\- AND -
+the Saints can keep Siemien protected, despite losing both their starting tackles.

 **Philadelphia covers if
 **New Orleans isn't fully invested in the game given the primetime game coming up on Thanksgiving on their home turf